-Books and ebooks are key academic sources that can develop your understanding of the subject you are studying.
+Books and ebooks are the first academic sources that you will use to develop your understanding of your subject.

 ACLS Humanities E-Book (HEB) is a digital collection of over 5,400 seminal books in the humanities and related social sciences.
 Books in this collection have been recommended and reviewed by scholars and constituent learned societies of the American Council of Learned Societies.